 The problem with this type of representation is that people perceive things differently and thus have different breaking points.
 Some people recognize their addiction very early on, while others don’t act until the situation is already in shambles.

 Going to treatment more than once carries a negative social stigma.
 This is because people misconstrue a relapse as a choice rather than a byproduct of addiction.
 This myth is typically spun by individuals who have never had to navigate a serious addiction and therefore do not understand the potential pitfalls.
 Relapses happen, and when they do people should go back into treatment as many times as they need to.
-Addiction is an intense personal battle and tackling it requires a lot of resolve and dedication.
+Addiction is an intensely personal battle and tackling it requires a lot of resolve and dedication.
 As the song says, if you get knocked down then get up again.

 This one goes back to the misconception that addiction is somehow a choice.
 In reality, substance abuse disorder is a mental disorder where the subject experiences compulsions to self-medicate.
 Even the latest edition of the Diagnostic and Statistical Manual of Mental Disorders lists substance abuse as a legitimate disorder.
 Where the DSM-IV’s chapter on addictions is titled “Substance-Related Disorders”, the DSM-V’s is titled “Substance-Related and Addictive Disorders”.
 Further, the new edition breaks substance addiction down into nine distinct categories: alcohol, caffeine, cannabis, hallucinogens, inhalants, opioids, sedatives, stimulants, and tobacco.